 Revive us again is to recover from a state of neglect.
 The fruition of openly flaunted ungodliness has hasten the probability of judgment being exercised by God; not only punishment for a sin-driven people, but to induce a return to God!

-America, and other once godly nations, have allowed ungodliness to come to the forefront; rather than holding fast to God's Word.
-Immorality has dramatically increased, in these latter years, and has not gone unnoticed by God (Psalm 32:13-14).
+Many once godly nations are allowing ungodliness to come to the forefront; rather than holding fast to God's Word.
+Immorality has dramatically increased, in these latter years, that has not gone unnoticed by God (Psalm 32:13-14).
+(Comment)

-There has been a flood of devastation upon America and other once godly nations.
+There has been a flood of devastation upon America and elsewhere.
 Could it be that the hedge; mentioned of in the Parable of the Vineyard (Isaiah 5:5), has been lowered or is it simply that Mother Nature is acting up?
-Could it be partial judgments are coming to induce a return to God?
+Could it be partial judgments to induce a return to God?

-What will it take for America to return to the God of her youth?
-We are seeing a withdrawal from former alliances to God by many nations; having favored the ungodliness of man over the righteousness of God.
+What will it take for a return to the God?
+We are seeing a withdrawal from former alliances to God; favoring the ungodliness of man over the righteousness of God.
 Scripture reveals that righteousness exalts a nation but sin (or ungodliness) is a reproach to any people (Proverbs 14:34).

 In the 85th Psalm are found these words: Will you not revive us again: that your people may rejoice in you?
 Details are lacking as to all the reasons for this outcry to God; for God's anger to cease, but it brought a time of national humility, a national revival, along with a display of God's mercy.

 The petition was preceded by a remembrance of the Lord's past favors; a repentant attitude of the people, with the Psalmist's certainty of impending deliverance!
-Revive us again was the petition placed before God; is it not needful for America, and other once godly nations, as well?
+Revive us again is the petition placed before God; much needed in the hour in which we live?

 The people of Nineveh believed God.
 God saw their works that they turned away from their evil ways; and He relented of the evil, that he had said that he would do; and he did it not (Jonah 3:10).
 God was able to deal with them in mercy; rather than judgment!